apache/infrastructure-website/content/pages/committers.md

 <h4 id="statistics">Is there a way to see a graph of loads (CPU, I/O, network)?<a class="headerlink" href="#statistics" title="Permanent link">&para;</a></h4>

   - Infra publishes top-level statistics on the <a href="https://status.apache.org/" target="_blank">status page</a>.
-  - Vadim Gritsenko provides <a href="http://home.apache.org/~vgritsenko/stats/">statistics and cool charts</a>.
+  - Vadim Gritsenko provides <a href="http://home.apache.org/~vgritsenko/stats/" target="_blank">statistics and cool charts</a>.

 <h4 id="host-key-change">What should I do if Host Key has changed when logging into an Apache server?<a class="headerlink" href="#host-key-change" title="Permanent link">&para;</a></h4>

-Take any message about a change to the host key or any "Error validating server certificate" very seriously: it may indicate a man-in-the-middle attack is in progress. **Do not ignore this message**.
+Take any message about a change to the host key or any "Error validating server certificate" very seriously: it may indicate a <a href="https://en.wikipedia.org/wiki/Man-in-the-middle_attack" target="_blank">man-in-the-middle attack</a> is in progress. **Do not ignore this message**.

 Before contacting the Apache infrastructure team, check that you are logging in to the correct machine, and verify the currently published SSH fingerprints for Apache hosts, as described under "Identity theft" in the [New committers' guide](new-committers-guide.html).

 <h4 id="help-i-forgot-my-password">Help, I forgot my password!<a class="headerlink" href="#help-i-forgot-my-password" title="Permanent link">&para;</a></h4>